zoiddie/zoiddie/README.md

 # About Me

-- 😄 I write minecraft plugins as a hobbie as I enjoy it
+- 😄 I code minecraft plugins as a hobbie as I enjoy it
 - 🌱 I am currently in **10th** class
 - 👀 My age is **14**
 - ⚡ My timezone is **GMT+5:30**